-- Complete statistics for the process (ACs, nb of submissions, nb of reviewers, nb of reviewers, nb of accepted, nb of orals); and - The author's acceptance (oral, poster) or rejection status for their paper.
+- Complete statistics for the process (ACs, nb of submissions, nb of reviewers, nb of reviewers, nb of orals); and - The author's acceptance (oral, poster) or rejection status for their paper.

 A complete list of acceptance and orals will then be drafted for dissemination as a program.